Yeffe Kimball: Death and legacy

 Kimball died in her vacation home in Santa Fe, New Mexico, on April 11, 1978, from cancer.

 Much of Kimball's work is now housed in publicly funded institutions, further complicating the significance and historical meaning and value of her artwork.
 The Department of the Interior with which she worked for collected ninety-five of her pieces, including paintings, prints, and drawings, along with some of her other personal Native American and art-related belongings.
 Other artwork was donated to or given by Kimball to the Institute of American Indian Arts in Santa Fe.
 This institution collected nine of her paintings along with a large sum of ethnographic photographs that she took in the 1950s.

-Kimball's self-identification as an Osage Indian raises many questions as to why she would adopt a minority identity.
-At the time Kimball began making art under the Native American category, in the late 1930s, there was not only a large market for Native American art but also different understandings of cultural identities.
-The lack of knowledge at the time allowed Kimball, along with many other “counterfeit Indians”, to pass as Native American.
-In addition, the art world at the time was a male-dominated field, making it difficult or often impossible for a woman's career to develop.
-Bill Anthes state's, “indeed, Indianness provided Kimball with a position of strength on which to build a career, and she styled herself as the exotic curiosity of being an Indian in New York as well as a rising star in the Indian exhibitions of the West”.
-Her fabricated identity was and is still widely believed to be true and cited by both Native and non-Native audiences.
+During Kimball's career, art was a male-dominated field in which it was difficult or impossible for a woman's career to develop.
+Bill Anthes states, “Indianness provided Kimball with a position of strength on which to build a career, and she styled herself as the exotic curiosity of being an Indian in New York as well as a rising star in the Indian exhibitions of the West”.
+Kimball's fabricated identity was widely believed to be true and cited by both Native and non-Native audiences.
 Some in the postwar Native American art world were aware of Kimball's charade, such as Frederick J. Dockstader, director of the Museum of the American Indian, Heye Foundation.
-Despite knowing this, he and a few others felt that Kimball's dedication to Native American rights and advocacy justified her false identity, because it indicated her sincere connection to Indian culture, unparalleled by others falsely claiming to be Native American in the twentieth-century.
+Despite this knowledge, he and a few others felt that Kimball's dedication to Native American rights and advocacy justified her false identity because it indicated her sincere connection to Indian culture.